alexpineda/titan-reactor/docs/CREATING_PLUGINS.md

 // THREE - three.js
 // STDLIB - additional three.js objects
 // postprocessing - from the `postprocessing` npm package
+// enums - several Starcraft constants and enums like unitTypes and orderTypes

 // your plugin must return an object with keynames matching hook names that you want to listen to export default class Plugin extends PluginBase {